sdcscripts/terraform-az-firewallnva/README.md

 The key points and features are:

 * **Easy Run**: There is a `terraform.tfvars.example` file which you should rename to `terraform.tfvars` and you will then need to set the password for the vmadmin account.
 All other variable entries can be used or you can optionally set them to new values if you wish.
-Afterwards, simply run Terraform init, Terraform apply and it will deploy all resources into UK South.
+Afterwards, simply run Terraform init, Terraform apply and it will deploy all resources into East US.

 * **Network Security Group Rules**: This deployment will automatically attach an NSG rule to the web subnets in each spoke network to allow SSH from the hub management subnet for both SSH and ICMP.
 Another NSG will allow SSH direct to the management VM, be aware of this, you may wish to disallow this and set up alternative methods to remote to the VM such as Azure Bastion, VPN or Expressroute.